mparsakia/reddit-place-script-2022/README.md

-# Reddit Place Script 2022
+# Reddit Place Script 2022 for UCLA

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

+# Thank you jc65536 (https://github.com/jc65536/) for helping with this version.

 **Message the bot channel on Discord if you have any questions regarding setup/errors.**